 Customer referral marketing has a more personal touch than other channels and creates strong brand advocates.
 The statistics prove it — the average lifetime value of a referred customer is at least 16% higher than that of a non-referred customer with similar demographics and time of acquisition.

 Using customer recommendations is a great marketing strategy.
-However, for referral marketing, in order to achieve your business results, it needs to be done properly.
+However, for referral marketing activity, in order to achieve your business results, it needs to be done properly.

 Here are 9 steps on how to set up a referral program that ensures its success.